owynrichen/owynrichen.com/content/deepfaking_my_voice.md

 # Open Source Models Demo

 Here's a demo of the outcome, it's poor at best in both Open Source model cases (Bark and OpenVoice).
 The ElevenLabs API integration case sounds really close!
+To enable deploying this on my little homelab server (that doesn't have a CUDA-compatible GPU), I've disabled the Bark and OpenVoice voices.

 <style>
     #loading {